Welcome to Sul Ross State University and Lobo Village!

 Where can I eat on campus?
 Where is the dining center?

 Aramark provides a variety of meal plan options for Sul Ross students.
 Meals are served in the Morgan University Center.
 The regular menu features a variety of tasty, nutritious foods.
 The food court includes a grill, a salad and pasta bar, and quick snacks.
-Please see the Campus Dish, our Dining Services web site, for detailed information about eating on campus.
+Please see the Dining Services web site, for detailed information about eating on campus.

 How much does it cost to stay on campus?

 Cost is $30 per person per night.
 Linens are an additional one-time charge of $10.
 Please call Residential Living in advance to confirm availability.
 If you would like to pay in advance with a credit card please go to our Sul Ross State Marketplace.

 How can I make a reservation?